MusicDin/kubitect/docs/user-guide/configuration/hosts.md

 <div markdown="1" class="text-justify">

-Defining Kubitect hosts is esential.
+Defining hosts is an essential step when deploying a Kubernetes cluster with Kubitect.
 **Hosts represent the target servers** where the cluster will be deployed.

-Every valid configuration must contain at least one host, but there can be as many hosts as needed.
+Every valid configuration must contain at least one host, which can be either local or remote.
-The host can be either a local or remote server.
+However, you can add as many hosts as needed to support your cluster deployment.

 ## Configuration